Layoffs begin as aviation collapse due to coronavirus hits state aerospace companies

 Boeing’s production halt has already spurred major partners to scale back across the country.

-Like Boeing, Spirit Aerosystems of Wichita, Kan., has suspended production for two weeks while continuing to pay employees.
+Like Boeing, Spirit AeroSystems of Wichita, Kan., has suspended production for two weeks while continuing to pay employees.
 GE Aviation, which supplies jet engines, is keeping its facilities open but laying off about 10% of its workforce, about 2,600 employees.

 Meanwhile, the smaller aerospace companies in Washington state are scrambling to determine what they can do and which of their own suppliers and customers remain open.